Get exclusive money-saving offers and guides

-Conveyancing fees can run up to more than $1,000 for a straightforward transaction and more than $2,000 for more complicated transactions.
+Conveyancing fees can range from $500 to $1000 when you're selling a property, and up to $2,000 when you're buying a home – sometimes even more, for complicated transactions.
 With fees like these it’s easy to see the allure of do-it-yourself conveyancing kits.
+But are the risks of managing your own property transaction worth the potential savings?

 Doing your own conveyancing is risky.
 The information on this page can help you research your options and make a decision for yourself.
 But please keep in mind that conveyancing is complicated and the consequences of not doing it properly can be costly.